 Let me count the ways:

 When you are weaving tapestry, a widely used technique when you have 2 different colors weaving in the same shed (a.k.a. on the same line) is to create a slit.

 This is a great technique for when you want to create a clean straight vertical line in your weaving.

 If you decide to do this instead of joining them together then there is a good chance you will need to close that slit back up.
 You will only need to do this if it is a large opening – anything over an inch.
 Or if the weaving will be handled often.

-When a weaving with a slit in it is hung up and it’s not sewn shut then eventually gravity will take it’s toll.
+When a weaving with a slit in it is hung up and it is not sewn shut then eventually gravity will take its toll.

 Let’s say for example, though, you have a slit with 2 opposing colors.
 One side of the weaving is blue and the other side is orange.

 Sometimes you may want fringe on your weaving.

 When you do not want fringe you have a lot of options to choose from.
 Most of these options require you to deal with your leftover warp ends in some way.